lmenezes/json-tree/README.md

 The colors of the generated structure can be customised through the following CSS classes:

-- jstValue: Class applied to span element wrapping the whole structure
+- jstTree: Class applied to div element wrapping the whole structure

 - jstProperty: Class applied to property names